|Isis suckling Horus|

 The above term has been applied to the Manicheans - what does it mean?
 Dr. Steiner indicated that the Young Man of Nain was a previous incarnation of Mani.
-This boy was the son of a widow.
+That boy was the son of a widow.
 Hiram Abiff was also the son of a widow, so you also have the designation used by Masons.
 The phrase was on the lips of Mormon founder Joseph Smith before he died.
-"O Lord my God O Lord my God O Lord my God is there no help for the widows son?"
+"O Lord my God, O Lord my God, O Lord my God, is there no help for the widow's son?"

 Edward Smith gives Rudolf Steiner's explanation here: